 The course focuses on masterpieces of poetry, prose, and drama in German through 1900, with attention on the continuing impact of these works on modern German culture.
 Significant practice in writing, including a research project.
 May be repeated up to three times for credit under three different topics.
-Prerequisite: GER 202, or consent of instructor.
+Prerequisite: GER 202, and any 300 level course, or consent of instructor.
 Offered on a rotating basis.
 (HEPT, W, R)

 GER 460 Contemporary German Literature and Culture